maccmu/macposts/README.md

 ## Installation

 MAC-POSTS works as a Python library.
-It currently supports Linux and macOS platforms.
-Windows is not supported due to some compilation issues with MSVC and we appreciate any help on the Windows build.
+It currently supports Linux, Windows, and macOS platforms.

-To install from the repository, first ensure a working C++ toolchain and CMake ≥ 3.10.
+To install from the repository, first ensure a working C++ toolchain.
 Then clone this repository, initialize and clone all submodules,

 ```sh
 git clone --recurse-submodules https://github.com/maccmu/macposts.git